Jonathan Griffiths

 Jul 2022 – Apr 2024 Cambridge, UK

-I worked to set up Altos’ efforts in the human genetics space, combining these data with diverse -omics, and large-scale machine learning in Altos to help qualify disease-reversing therapeutic targets.
+I worked to set up Altos’ efforts in the human genetics space, combining these data with diverse -omics, and large-scale machine learning efforts in Altos to help qualify disease-reversing therapeutic targets.

 Senior Scientist